Facebook Pixel How to Pose Bands: The Ultimate Guide

 Athanasia

-With some bands, it definitely is!
-Generally, you want the frontman or frontwoman as the center of attention with the rest of the band members posed around.
-Some bands have more than one vocalist, and often the vocalists tend to be the central figures (not to be confused with importance.
+Some bands have more than one vocalist, and often the vocalists tend to be the central figures.
+(Note: This is not to be confused with importance.
 All members are important.
-A band does not function without all of its contributing talents).
-Guitarists and bassists tend to find themselves beside the singers naturally, and other instruments such as percussion and keys even further off to the sides.
+A band does not function without all its contributing talents.)

 Bullet Height

 Most of the bands that step into the studio are live performers; that is, they have experience playing on a stage together.
-As such, the first thing I do is have them stand in my studio the way that they would arrange themselves on stage.
+As such, the first thing I do is have them stand in my studio the way they would arrange themselves on stage.
 I use that as the basis of where I pose everyone in the lineup.
-Many bands organically step into the spots that they are meant to stand in.
+Many bands organically step into the spots they are meant to stand in.

-Posing a solo musician
+How to pose a solo musician

 Brandon Rage

-Posing a solo musician opens up a door of massive possibility.
-Very little is out of your control here.
-However, remember, because you are photographing only one person, try to give the image as much interest and life as possible.
+However, remember that because you are photographing one person, you should try to give the image as much interest and life as possible.
 Images are static; we have to make them move.
 The more dynamic the pose, the better, and the benefit of music photography is that you can get super-quirky with it!

 Grant Webb